Here's the secret to getting teams on the same page even if they’re not on the same software.

 Regardless of their function, technical and business teams can get perspective on the work getting done across their entire organization without having to hop back and forth between apps (and your brain will thank you for minimizing the context switching 😉).

 Let’s be real now—there are times when you don’t want your manager or executive team snooping around your Jira issues and pinging the team for updates that have already been communicated.
 Instead of rolling your eyes, you can create a Trello board that anyone who needs to be informed of progress updates and statuses can use to receive this information.

 This allows the team to pull the information, issues, and updates that are relevant for review and approval by executives and management.
 It also creates a shared space for feedback and questions if the card comments feature in Trello is used.

 Even better—stakeholders don’t need to click around too much to get an update.
-The Jira Power-Up display linked Jira issues that are done on the front of the Trello card.
+The Jira smart cards show Jira issues that are done on the front of the Trello card.
 Staying informed has never been so sweet.

-You and your team may not know what you want your quarterly campaign or next product iteration to be.
-You need to put those great ideas and one-off conversations somewhere!
-Trello is an excellent tool for brainstorms and braindumps.
+You and your team may not know what you want your quarterly campaign or next product iteration to be, but you need to put those great ideas and one-off conversations somewhere.
+Trello is an excellent tool for brainstorms and brain dumps.

 ✨Pro Tip: You can then transform the Trello board into the space for keeping higher ups updated on the project!

 These are just a few ways you can powerfully use Jira and Trello together.
 The tools were designed to revolutionize the way you and your team work.
 Everyone can focus on the large initiatives that make a difference to your company and your customers, while working within the tool that they prefer to be most productive

 If you’re using the Jira with Trello and have questions, we would love to hear them on the Atlassian Community.
 Let us know how you and your team are achieving your goals!